BattletechModders/ModTek/doc/CONTENT_PACK_ASSETS.md

 ## Additional content

-To add new resources to the game if a DLC loaded, one can use the `RequiredContentPacks` field in a manifest entry.
+To add new resources to the game if a DLC loaded, one can use the `RequiredContentPack` field in a manifest entry.

 Example:
 ```json